Noncommutative deformations and flops: Noncommutative Deformation Functors

 \subsection{From geometry to algebra}

-The aim of this section is to relate the functors in \ref{local to global deformations the same}, which are intrinsic to the geometry of $X$, to a deformation functor associated to a simple module over a noncommutative ring.
+In \ref{local to global deformations the same} we reduced the problem of deforming $i_*E$ in $X$ to deforming $E$ in $U$.
+Now we further reduce the problem to deforming a simple module over a certain noncommutative algebra, using a derived equivalence of Van den Bergh \cite{VdB1d}.
 With respect to our applications later, this step is crucial, since it yields a different description of the universal object, one which is homologically much easier to control.

 We keep the setup as in \eqref{key comm local global diagram}, so we have a projective birational map $f\colon U\to\Spec R$ of 3-folds, with at most one-dimensional fibres, such that $\Rf_*\cO_U=\cO_R$, where $R$ is a Cohen--Macaulay $\mathbb{C}$-algebra.
-Since the fibre is at most one-dimensional, in this setup it is well-known \cite[3.2.8]{VdB1d} that there is a bundle $ \cV:=\cO_U\oplus\cN$ inducing a derived equivalence
+Since the fibre is at most one-dimensional, in this setup it is known \cite[3.2.8]{VdB1d} that there is a bundle $ \cV:=\cO_U\oplus\cN$ inducing a derived equivalence

 Here $\Per U$ denotes the category of perverse sheaves, defined to be

 where